risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

    # the output confirms that the node has joined the cluster
    sudo kubeadm join $some_ip:6443 --token $some_token --discovery-token-ca-cert-hash $some_hash

-   # master - verify that nodes have koined the cluster
+   # master - verify that nodes have joined the cluster
    kubectl get nodes

 |